About the Marple History Blog…

 About the Author…

 Sam Pickard is the creator of the Marple History blog and the author of the posts unless specified.
 Raised in the Lawrence Park section of Marple Township and an alumnus of St. Pius X School and Cardinal O’Hara High School, he has long had an interest in local history.
-Sam followed this passion for the past, obtaining a B.A. in History from La Salle University, a M.S. in City & Regional Planning from Temple University, and is currently employed as a historian in the cultural resource management field.
-Sam has also been part of a number of local history and preservation groups including the Young Friends of the Preservation Alliance steering committee.
-Presently, he serves as the president of the Marple Historical Society, and sits on the 1696 Thomas Massey House Board of Directors and the Delaware County Heritage Commission.
+Sam followed this passion for the past and how it has affected the landscape and built environment of where we live, obtaining a B.A. in History from La Salle University, a M.S. in City & Regional Planning from Temple University.
+He is currently employed as a preservation planner in the cultural resource management field.
+Sam has also served in the leadership of several local history and preservation groups including the Young Friends of the Preservation Alliance (YFPA).
+He currently serves as the president of the Marple Historical Society and as the chair of the Delaware County Heritage Commission.